 Lipoprotein (a), or Lp(a), is a type of LDL cholesterol.
 Your Lp(a) level is determined by your genes and isn't generally affected by lifestyle.

-Lp(a) is often tested if you have a family history of early-onset heart disease or sudden death.
+Lp(a) is often tested if you have a family history of early-onset heart disease or sudden death in the absence of traditional risk factors.
 It should also be tested if your LDL cholesterol doesn't respond well to drug treatment.

 Brain natriuretic peptide, also called B-type natriuretic peptide (BNP), is a protein that your heart and blood vessels produce.
 BNP helps your body eliminate fluids, relaxes blood vessels and funnels sodium into your urine.